-To the credit of Nine Miles Down, you cannot deny that Anthony Waller creates an exceedingly haunted atmosphere noises and bangings, sudden jumps provided by voices on video recordings, Adrian Paul thinking he sees figures in the sandstorm or hands banging at the window of his Jeep as he tries to sleep.
+To his credit, you cannot deny that Anthony Waller creates an exceedingly haunted atmosphere throughout noises and bangings, sudden jumps provided by voices on video recordings, Adrian Paul thinking he sees figures in the sandstorm or hands banging at the window of his Jeep as he tries to sleep.
 There is one clever scene where Adrian Paul faces his demonic self in a mirror, which is reflected into infinity in the mirror behind, and then raises a gun against his forehead and we see tiny flashes off in the far distance, which as they come closer reveal themselves to be gunshots of each of the reflections shooting themselves.

 [PLOT SPOILERS] The latter half of the film emerges as a variant on The Crazies (1973) and a body of films that have copied this such as Impulse (1984), The Signal (2007), Pontypool (2008), Salvage (2009), YellowBrickRoad (2010), the remake of The Crazies (2010), Patient Zero (2012), Urge (2016), Mayhem (2017) and Mom & Dad (2017) about protagonists being infected with a toxin/virus that causes them to go mad.
 Some of the juggles between reality and hallucination Adrian Paul reconciling with his dead wife, which is abruptly reversed to be seen from Kate Nauras point-of-view as him cuddling a carcass of meat in the kitchen; her taunting him that she is the Devil and demanding that he relinquish his soul; or where he enters the hospital in search of her at the end are conducted with an adept ingenuity, even if it is not quite as clever a one as was present in the original Val Lewton films.